The traditional IT model is broken.

 What is a Bimodal IT Organization?

-Bimodal IT splits the IT department into two teams, or, as the definition implies, two modes.
+A bimodal IT organization splits the IT department into two teams, or, as the definition implies, two modes.
 One focuses on all technology and applications that absolutely need attention.
 These core systems, legacy applications, and solutions that keep the wheels on absolutely need maintenance.
 They require a dedicated team, so they should have one.

 The second team focuses solely on innovation.
 What can they build to make the business more efficient and successful?
 How quickly can they build it?
 This group is made up of “dreamer” engineers who envision new technology to push their companies forward.